YanWittmann/media-gallery/README.md

 The application will keep the thumbnails it generates for up to 5 minutes to speed up repeated access.
 These files might not be removed properly if you simply end the task.
 To properly exit the application, click on the `Settings` button at the top of the page and then on `Clean up and Shutdown`.

-## Todo

-- add file information to large display of image and open in file explorer